OnanAgaba/Edge-Enabled-Smart-Irrigation-Controller/README.md

 # Edge-Enabled-Smart-Irrigation-Controller
-A low-cost open-source solar-powered system for real-time crop water stress monitoring
+A low-cost open-source solar-powered system for real-time crop water stress monitoring using a Convolutional Neural Network

 ## 1. Project Overview
-This project implements a **real-time crop water stress detection and irrigation control system** using a Raspberry Pi 5.
+This project implements a **real-time crop water stress detection and irrigation control system** using a CNN deployed on Raspberry Pi 5 for real-time image analysis.

 It integrates:

 - **MLX90640 thermal camera** for canopy temperature monitoring
 - **DHT22** for ambient temperature and humidity